mbikovitsky/DrunkenIronman/README.md

   bugshot [<width> <height>]
     Instructs the driver to capture a screenshot of the next BSoD.
+    The width and height parameters are used only on Windows 10+, to define the maximum size of the captured image.
+They are ignored on earlier systems, and on Windows 10 if the BSoD is generated in VGA mode.
+    If not specified, the default is 640x480.

   vanity <string>
     Crashes the system and displays the specified string